How is Skyworks Solutions Inc.'s (NASDAQ: SWKS) stock expected to perform amid current market woes? - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of SWKS by taking a closer look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 17.93 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 22.85.
+We take a closer look at SWKS’s different ratios to gain a better understanding of the stock.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 17.89 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 22.79.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.70 and its Current Ratio is at 2.80.
 In the meantime, Its Debt-to-Equity ratio is 0.39 whereas as Long-Term Debt/Eq ratio is at 0.30.

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for the company, Susquehanna on March 16, 2023, Upgraded its rating to Positive and sets its target price to $135 from $110 previously.
+In the most recent recommendation for this company, Stifel on April 06, 2023, initiated with a Buy rating and assigned the stock a target price of $150.

-Barclays Upgraded its Equal Weight to Overweight on January 23, 2023, whereas the target price for the stock was revised from $95 to $125.
+On March 16, 2023, Susquehanna Upgraded its rating to Positive which previously was Neutral and also upped its target price recommendation from $110 to $135.

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Feb 10 when Kasnavi Reza sold 3,000 shares for $120.03 per share.
 The transaction valued at 360,090 led to the insider holds 16,994 shares of the business.

 Durham Karilee A sold 2,716 shares of SWKS for $298,760 on Jan 23.
 The SVP, Human Resources now owns 13,428 shares after completing the transaction at $110.00 per share.
 On Dec 13, another insider, TERRY ROBERT JOHN, who serves as the SVP, Gen. Counsel & Secretary of the company, sold 3,500 shares for $100.60 each.
 As a result, the insider received 352,100 and left with 11,187 shares of the company.